BenSimonds/Qlik-Script-Tools/docs/index.rst

 	subbify "MyScript.qvs"

 * Behold!
-Automeated qvw generation!
+Automated qvw generation!
 See below for more about subbify.

 Current Features
 ----------------